Zaki Ali Toumbou: The crimes in Montluçon

 In November and December 2016, Toumbou committed five thefts in the town of Montluçon.
 The spoils of his thefts were often insignificant: meal vouchers and chicken stolen from a sandwich shop, bottles of wine, an extension cord and video cassettes from a neighbour's cellar.
 During the last theft, Toumbou hid in a shop aisle at closing time.
 After a search, he was finally spotted by staff and arrested.
 At the end of his police custody, Toumbou was charged with theft and then released under judicial supervision.
 His DNA was taken and recorded in the National Automated DNA Database.

 On the night of 2 to 3 March 2017, Toumbou and Attoumani broke into the home of Ginette, 85, and Missimo Degl'Innoncenti, 71, in the town of Montluçon.
 The victims were tortured and brutally assaulted before being murdered.
 After committing the crime, Toumbou and Attoumani stole some of the couple's savings and left.
-Massimo's work colleagues were concerned that they had not heard from him.
+Massimo's colleagues were concerned that they had not heard from him.
 Given the old man's age — he would have turned 72 in a few days — they decided to visit the couple's home.
 They encountered Attoumani at the entrance to the home as he was leaving.
 Intrigued by the stranger's visit, the colleagues discovered the couple's bodies and notified the police.
 Upon arrival, the police confirmed the deaths of the two victims.
 A judicial investigation was then opened for murders accompanied by acts of torture.
 DNA traces were found on the couple's car.
 The National Automated DNA Database established that the DNA belonged to Toumbou.
 This genetic evidence caught the attention of the investigators, but the absence of his DNA at the crime scene was not enough to make him a suspect.
 In addition, the witnesses did not recognise the young man.